-- reading (measures literacy proficiency across the English learning area) - writing (narrative writing, informative writing and persuasive writing) - · language conventions (spelling, grammar and punctuation) - numeracy (number; algebra, function & pattern; measurement).
+- · reading (measures literacy proficiency across the English learning area) - writing (narrative writing, informative writing and persuasive writing) - · language conventions (spelling, grammar and punctuation) - numeracy (number; algebra, function & pattern; measurement).

-According to NAPLAN, students who are below the National Minimum Standard have not achieved the learning outcomes expected for their year level.
+According to NAPLAN, students who are below the National Minimum Standard have not achieved the learning outcomes expected for their year level5.
 They are at risk of being unable to progress satisfactorily at school without targeted intervention.
 For Year 3 students, minimum reading standards are demonstrated by students being able to make some meaning from short texts, such as stories and simple reports, which have some visual support.
-For year 5 students, minimum reading standards are demonstrated by students being able to generally interpret ideas in simple texts and make connections between ideas that are not stated.
+For year 5 students, minimum reading standards being able to generally interpret ideas in simple texts and make connections between ideas that are not stated.

-&lt;sup>5 The NAPLAN assessment scale is divided into ten 'bands' to record student results in the tests.
+5 The NAPLAN assessment scale is divided into ten 'bands' to record student results in the tests.
 Band 1 is the lowest band and Band 10 is the highest band

-The 2012 NAPLAN results indicate that while most children meet or exceed the national minimum standards for reading (ACARA 2012) a proportion of children in each primary school year group do not have the necessary literacy skills to progress well in school.
+The 2012 NAPLAN results indicate that while most children meet or exceed the national minimum standards for reading6 (ACARA 2012) a proportion of children in each primary school year group do not have the necessary literacy skills to progress well in school.
 According to the 2012 NAPLAN results, there were approximately 13.8% of students across Australia in Grade 3, who did not score above the national minimum standard across Australia for reading and 7.7% of Grade 3 students across Australia that did not score above the national minimum standard for writing.
+In the same 2012 NAPLAN results, it was found that a higher percentage of Grade 5 students across Australia did not score above the national minimum standard for score above the national minimum standard for score above the national minimum standard for writing.
 In the same 2012 NAPLAN results, it was found that a higher percentage of Grade 5 students across Australia did not score above the national minimum standard for reading (17.8%) and writing (18.5%).

-Preliminary findings from the 2013 NAPLAN summary report demonstrate a similar trend, with 11.5% and 8.3% of Grade 3 students across Australia scoring below the national minimum standard for reading and writing respectively.
+Preliminary findings from the 2013 NAPLAN summary report7 demonstrate a similar trend, with 11.5% and 8.3% of Grade 3 students across Australia scoring below the national minimum standard for reading and writing respectively.
 For Year 5 students across Australia, the NAPLAN 2013 preliminary results indicated that 11.8% and 18.2% of students did not score the national minimum standard for reading and writing respectively.
 The preliminary 2013 NAPLAN results indicate a marginal improvement in percentages of students exceeding the national minimum reading and writing standard in Year 5 students, and a similar marginal improvement in Grade 3 students, but with a marginal increase in the percentage of Grade 3 students not exceeding the national minimum standard for writing.

-Significantly, the NAPLAN results found relationships between children's reading and writing scores and other socio-economic and environmental factors, such as gender, Indigenous status, language background other than English (LBOTE) status, geo-location, parental education and profession.
+Significantly, the NAPLAN results found relationships between children's reading and writing scores and other socioeconomic and environmental factors, such as gender, Indigenous status, language background other than English (LBOTE) status, geo-location, parental education and profession.
 Although these related factors are not yet available in the 2013 NAPLAN results, the 2012 NAPLAN results provide some significant findings.
 Table 1 below provides a summary of the reading and writing standards for Year 3 and 5 across the above confounding factors.